Urbiscript

 urbiscript is a programming language for robotics.
 It features syntactic support for concurrency and event-based programming.
 It is a prototype-based object-oriented scripting language.
 It is dynamic: name resolution is performed during the program execution (late binding); slots (member variables) can be added/removed at runtime, and even prototypes (superclasses) of an object can be changed at runtime.

 Memory management is performed by reference counting.

-Tightly bound to the Urbi platform it supports seamless integration of C++/Java components.
+Due to its close relationship to the Urbi platform, it directly supports integration of C++/Java components.

 Syntax and semantics

 Inspiration

 From the syntactical point of view, urbiscript belongs to the C-family of programming languages.

 Its prototype-based object-oriented design was influenced by the Self and the Io programming languages.

 It is designed to program, but also interact with robots; as such, it is influenced by Unix shells and other languages that provide a read-eval-print loop style interactive toplevel.
 However, contrary to others, there is no prompt for user input but answers from the system are prefixed by a timestamp (in milliseconds) between square brackets: